ImY0mu/smmo-wiki-resources/en/activities-and-challenges/travelling.md

 On the travel screen, you can click the `Party` button to access the travel party screen.
 The party screen shows your party (if you are in one), you friends' parties, and public travel parties.
 If you are not currently in a travel party, you are able to create one for yourself free of charge.
 The owner of a travel party is indicated by a crown icon beside their name.

 ### Editing Your Travel Party
 If you are the owner of a travel party, you are able to choose to make the party private, or public (anybody can join from the party screen).
 Travel parties are private by default.
-Y

 You can choose when inactive players get removed:
 - 5, 10, 20, 30, 60 minutes